Josuto/monguito/README.md

 # Enabling Polymorphic Domain Object Persistence

-The goal of this section is to explain how to persist instances of a domain object type and its subtypes (aka _polymorphic types_) into the same collection, as well as how to enable their retrieval (instead of retrieving Mongoose object types).
-This is, by the way, the basis to achieve the decoupling of the domain and the persistence logic promoted by this abstract repository infrastructure.
+In other words: How can we persist instances of a domain object type and its subtypes (aka _polymorphic types_) into the same collection?
+And as much of an important question: How can we enable their retrieval (instead of retrieving Mongoose object types)?.
+If we answer to these questions properly, we are effectively decoupling of the domain and the persistence logic, as promised above.

 Before jumping into this topic, there is an important concept that requires attention: The Mongoose [`Model`](https://mongoosejs.com/docs/models.html) type.
 An alternative way of realising `MongooseRepository`